In tropical northern Australia, about 60 km east of Darwin, the Adelaide River winds through the

 incredibly diverse fauna, and we know very little about most of them.

 What animals can a tourist expect to see at Fogg Dam?
 Well, it depends very much on what time of year you are there, and what time of day.
-Just about everybody will see a lot of waterbirds – egrets, magpie geese, whistling ducks, burdekin ducks, and the like, with an occasional jabiru or brolga.
-On the roads, hawks are very common; a plume of smoke from a wildfire during the dry-season can bring literally hundreds overhead.
+Everybody will see a lot of waterbirds – egrets, magpie geese, whistling ducks, burdekin ducks, and the like, with an occasional jabiru or brolga.
+On the roads, hawks are very common; a plume of smoke from a wildfire during the dry-season can bring hundreds overhead.
 For the experienced birdwatcher, there are lots of less common species – for example, the rainbow pitta is a gorgeous inhabitant of the monsoon forest fringing the dam.
 And people from southern Australia will see lots of familiar birds, from spur-winged plovers to magpie-larks.

 As you'd guess from it being TEAM BUFO's primary study site, reptiles